 Dr. Schipper has co-authored book chapters and published multiple papers in orthopaedic foot and ankle surgery, with a focus on ankle replacement.
 He has produced the lead article in the top foot and ankle journal, Foot and Ankle International, multiple times.
-His most recent paper was the first to link early ankle replacement osteolysis to implant wear particles, for which he was a Leonard J. Goldner award finalist.
-Currently, he has an Orthopaedic Research and Education Fund grant underway in collaboration with Rush University comparing ankle replacement implant wear between highly cross linked polyethylene and conventional ultra-high molecular weight polyethylene.
+His work was the first to link early ankle replacement osteolysis to implant wear particles, for which he was a Leonard J. Goldner award finalist.
+He has just completed an Orthopaedic Research and Education Fund grant in collaboration with Rush University comparing ankle replacement implant wear between highly cross linked polyethylene and conventional ultra-high molecular weight polyethylene.

 Dr. Schipper believes in empowering patients to make the best decision for their life situation.
 No two patients are alike and therefore each management plan must be tailored to the expectations and needs of each individual patient.

 1. Schipper ON, Jones CP.
 Primary Subtalar Arthrodesis for Acute Intra-articular Displaced Calcaneal Fractures.

 2. Schipper ON, Wimmer M, Porzal R, Haddad SL.
 Early Onset Osteolysis In Total Ankle Arthroplasty: A Critical Analysis of Both Biochemical and Biomechanical Factors.
 Received $100,000 OREF Grant for Ankle Arthroplasty Research.

 3. Schipper ON, Van den Avont A, Haddad SL.
 Outcomes of Revision Ankle Arthroplasty using a Fixed-bearing, Stemmed Intramedullary Prosthesis.